n3rd-bugs/weird-rtos/README.md

 - *Condition* to create application specific signalling mechanisms like timers, events etc.
 - *Semaphore* with optional specific interrupt protection
 - *File system* based pipes to support data queues
-- Support for suspending a task on multiple conditions to eliminate multiple threads.
+- Support for suspending a task on multiple conditions to eliminate multiple tasks.
 - A small networking stack with IPv4, ARP, UDP, TCP.
-- Support for idle work to offload low priority work from main threads.
+- Support for idle work to offload low priority work from main tasks.

 ## Supported MCUs and Platforms
 | MCU/Platform | Core | RTOS Features |